testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#performance, #draft, #Michael`

 :white_check_mark:  **Do:** Use the same DB product that is being used in production and configure it for faster execution.
-Typically, DBs accept flags that allow to reduce the storage reliability and increase speed.
+Typically, DBs accept flags that allow to reduce the stotragde relidurability and increase speed(i.e., .
 With just a few configuration flags ~20% performance gain is achived and hundrands tests can be run in a few seconds.
 You can do this by turn off the DB durability settings in postgres or run in-memory in MySQL.
 Using so close setup as production will make your test reliable.
 <br/>

 👀 &nbsp; **Alternatives:**
-* Use SQLite which is actually slower and not the same as production ❌;  no optimizations.
+* Use SQLiteis actually slower and not the same as production ❌;  no optimizations.
-* Fake/Mock the DB brings noise and impair the completeness of the tests by excluding the DB from the test ❌
+* Fake/Mock the DB brings noise and impair the completeness of the tests by excluding the DB from the test) are te ❌

 <br/>